 The Complete Legal Writer uses two major innovative pedagogical approaches: The Genre Discovery Approach and The Citation Literacy Approach.
 Chew and Pryal have published about each and presented extensively at conferences.
-Here are some links for reading about these core theories that underpin the book.
+Use the links below to download scholarly articles on the subjects.

 Research relevant to The Complete Legal Writer

 - Ann Sinsheimer & David J. Herring, Lawyers at Work: A Study of the Reading, Writing, and Communication Practices of Legal Professionals.
 Short summary: A three-year study of what lawyers do in the workplace reveals that lawyers read, a lot.